libsdl-org/libtiff/doc/rfcs/rfc2_restoring_needed_tools.rst

 Therefore, most of the tools in libtiff 4.6.0 were moved to the archive and the existing problems were closed with "wontfix-unmaintained".

-Later, there were objections to removing the tools.
-At least one application (HylaFAX) cannot do without some of the tools.
+It was later understood that some users depend on some of these archived tools.

 Some problems with the tools have now been fixed
 (see e.g. https://gitlab.com/libtiff/libtiff/-/merge_requests/569).